-This is a guide for migrating your existing Parse.com app to Parse on Buddy, our hosted version of the open-source Parse Server.
+This is a guide for migrating your existing Parse.com app to Parse on Buddy, the world’s most complete implementation of Parse outside of Facebook.

 The deadline to migrate your app off Parse is coming up on January 30, 2017.
 Time is running out and we want to make this an easy transition for you.